The following Biomedical Engineering laboratories are within our biosignals and biomedical imaging track:

-The Hatch Center for MRI Research provides a strong bridge between the medical and engineering school campuses, offering over 9000 sq ft. of recently renovated space for teaching and research in BME and Radiology as well as Video Classroom/ Conference facilities.
+The Hatch Center for MRI Research, directed by Prof. Tommy Vaughan, provides a strong bridge between the medical and engineering school campuses, offering over 9000 sq ft. of recently renovated space for teaching and research in BME and Radiology as well as Video Classroom/ Conference facilities.
 Collaboration between the BME Department and Radiology provides undergraduate and graduate opportunities in Medical Imaging and research in MR Arterial Spin Labeling, High Speed Proton Spectroscopy, Simultaneous EEG/fMRI acquisition, Automatic Motion Correction for MRI, MRI measurements of cardiac and liver iron levels, and other new areas of discovery.
 The Hatch Center includes state-of-the-art Magnetic Resonance Whole Body Systems (a 1.5 Tesla and a 3.0 Tesla system) and a 9.4 Tesla Small Animal Magnetic Resonance Imaging System.

 Heffner Biomedical Imaging Lab

 The Heffner Biomedical Imaging Lab, directed by Prof. Andrew Laine, advances state-of-art in biomedical imaging through the application of mathematics, physical science, and engineering.
 Our trademark is the innovative solution of problems on the cutting the edge of biomedical imaging.
 The scope of this laboratory includes image formation, qualitative analysis, evaluation and quantitative measures of structures at the molecular, cellular, tissue, and organ levels.